oatsu-gh/oto2lab-v1/README-English.md

 For the purpose of label conversion, it is used differently from the original sound setting of UTAU.
 Set the following.

-- Left blank: Not used
+- Offset: Not used
 - Overlap: Voice start position
-- Precedence: Consonant and vowel breaks
+- Preutterance: Consonant and vowel breaks
-- Fixed Range: Not used (the boundary between the second and third notes only when composed of three phonemes)
+- Consonant: Not used (the boundary between the second and third notes only when composed of three phonemes)
-- Right Blank: Not used
+- Cutoff: Not used

 ### How to use this tool